rgardner/raspberry-pi-kiosk/readme.md

 sudo apt-get install chromium x11-xserver-utils unclutter
 ```

 The tools are installed.
 When the GUI starts up chromium needs to boot in kiosk-mode and open the webpage we filled in.
 In the next file we can add lines what needs to be executed at startup.
+This file depends on the Debian version:

 ```
+# Debian Jessie
+sudo nano ~/.config/lxsession/LXDE-pi/autostart
+# Debian Wheezy
 sudo nano /etc/xdg/lxsession/LXDE-pi/autostart
+# Older versions
+sudo nano /etc/xdg/lxsession/LXDE/autostart
 ```
-(this has changed in Debian Wheezy.
-In the old versions it was /etc/xdg/lxsession/LXDE/autostart)

 The autostart files needs to look like this